 If you have been injured in an accident involving a truck, protect your rights and speak with a qualified New Jersey truck accident lawyer.

-Call the Rosengard Law Group at 856.284.6446 and schedule your FREE consultation.
+Call the NJ injury lawyers at Rosengard Law Group (856.284.6446) and schedule your FREE consultation.
 Call now and have your questions answered.

 How much does a New Jersey truck accident lawyer cost?

 Rosengard Law Group works on a contingency basis.
 This means that you NEVER pay for any legal fees upfront.
 We only get paid when we win your case.

 That’s right.
 Our law firm will pay for all court filing fees, expert consultations, document requests, and attorney fees while we prepare your case to be filed in the court of new jersey.
 We will only get paid for our services when we win.